-According to the California Healthy Kids Survey (CHKS), 72% of students responded that they felt either "Safe" or "Very safe" when asked, "How safe do you feel at school?"
-6% responded with "Unsafe" or "Very unsafe."
-This is a small increase from the year before.
-86% of students responded positively to the same question via local survey this year.
-In 2021, 0% of SCCOE students surveyed via CHKS, reported being involved in at least one fight during the year, though 12% reported a fear of being beaten up.
-6% of students reported seeing someone carrying a weapon at school at least once during the year, though 0% reported being threatened or injured with a weapon.
+According to the California Healthy Kids Survey (CHKS), 75% of students responded that they felt either "Safe" or "Very safe" when asked, "How safe do you feel at school?"
+3% responded with "Unsafe" or "Very unsafe."
+This is a small improvement from the year prior.
+Nearly 98% of students responded positively to the same question via local survey this year.
+In 2023, 7% of SCCOE students surveyed via CHKS, reported being involved in at least one fight during the year, and 8% reported a fear of being beaten up.
+11% of students reported seeing someone carrying a weapon at school at least once during the year, and 3% reported being threatened or injured with a weapon.
 These are improvements over years prior.
-0% of students reported that they considered themself a member of a gang, an additional improvement from 7% reporting previously.
-According to our local student survey administered in the Spring 2022, 88.7% of students feel safe at school with 9.5% not having an opinion on the question.
+5% of community school students reported that they considered themself a member of a gang, but 15% of court school students reported the same.
 Just over 80% of students report feeling comfortable approaching staff about concerns with 14.8% not having an opinion.
-According to our families, 95% of families indicate their student feels safe at school and 97% of families report feeling comfortable approaching staff with concerns.
+According to our families, 93% of families indicate their student feels safe at school and 97% of families report feeling comfortable approaching staff with concerns.